Richard Neal: 2018

 In the 2018 Democratic primary, Neal defeated Springfield attorney Tahirah Amatul-Wadud, 70.7% to 29.3%.
 In the final days of the campaign Neal had $3.1 million in the bank to Amatul-Wadud's $20,000.
 Neal ran unopposed in the general election, winning a sixteenth term in the U.S. House.

 2020

 Holyoke mayor Alex Morse unsuccessfully challenged Neal in the 2020 Democratic primary election.
 In the 2020 election, Neal received the most PAC money of any candidate: $3.1 million out of his $4.9 million total raised.
 Neal was unopposed in the general election, winning a seventeenth term in the U.S. House.

 2022

 Neal ran for an eighteenth term and defeated Republican Dean Martilli in the general election, winning 61.4% of the vote.

 2024

 Neal ran for a nineteenth term and defeated independent candidate Nadia Milleron in the general election, winning 62.4% of the vote.

+2026

+Jeromie Whalen unsuccessfully challenged Neal in the primary for his bid for a twentieth term.
+He will have a rematch with independent candidate Nadia Milleron in November.